saladtopfive/OTWnatas-walkthrough/natas01/solution.md

 # 🔐 Natas1 Walkthrough

-Same thing here, but apperently the right click option will be disabled, however if you just change the url from natas0 -> natas1.
+Same thing here, but apparently the right click option will be disabled, however if you just change the url from natas0 -> natas1.
 Change:
 ```
 http://natas0.natas.labs.overthewire.org/